jonny009/parallaxScroll/README.md

 ```
 **Default: false**

-*Whether each section has it's own background image or they share a single background image*
+*Whether each section has it's own background image or they share a single background image.
+For true, omit the data-background attribute for all sections except the primary*